StratiFi/api-docs/source/includes/_scores.md

 Name | Type | Description
 -----|------|------------
-ticker | String | The ticker symbol of the security value | float | The value of the position for the security
+ticker | string | The ticker symbol of the security value | float | The value of the position for the security

 **Response Fields**